fregante/list-github-dir-content/README.md

 - `viaContentsApi` is limited to 1000 files _per directory_
 - `viaTreesApi` is limited to around 60,000 files _per repo_

+The following properties are available on the `options` object:

 #### user